SanjayDutta/Hochberg-PDF-Mapper/README.md

 ## AI Workflow Explanation

-This project was built incrementally using an AI-assisted development workflow.
-Each development phase was defined as a structured prompt in a markdown file inside the `workflow/` directory.
-The AI used these prompts to implement features step by step, with each step building on the last.
+This project was developed using an AI-assisted workflow within an IDE that provides multiple coding agents through an automatic model selection mode.
+Instead of relying on a single model, the IDE automatically selected the most appropriate coding agent for each task.

+Development was organized into incremental steps documented in the workflow/ directory.
+Each step contains:

+- the goal of the phase
+- contextual information for the task
+- structured prompts guiding the AI agent
+- a checklist of objectives to implement

+The AI agents used these prompts to generate code suggestions, which were then reviewed, adjusted, and integrated into the project.
+This structured workflow allowed the project to be developed progressively, with each phase building on the previous one.

+The workflow files also serve as a reproducible record of how the application evolved from initial setup through feature implementation and documentation.

 **Workflow steps:**